AlexNek/ASP.NET.Core.LongTimeOperation/README.md

 # ASP.NET Core 3.0 - long time operation with progress bar Demo
 *Note*
->This simple solution used additional thread for running long operation which is not suitable for all situation.
+>This simple solution is not suitable for all use cases.
+Feel free to adapt it.

 Some time ago I want to have progress bar for long time operation into Web application.